zpaulovics/datetimepicker-rails/README.md

 After you install 'datetimepicker' and add it to your Gemfile, you need to run the generator.
 The generator will create the custom field definitions for Simple Form in your project.
 There are 3 custom field definitions.
-The generator look at the app/inputs directory of your project and create only those custom field definitions that are not already exists in your project.
+The generator looks at the app/inputs directory of your project and creates only those custom field definitions that are not already exists in your project.
 If you have a custom input with the same name the generator does not overwrite it.